hcrawford-tutorials/import-project/lab_specification.md

 ### Task 1.1: Create the Basic Structure
 1. Design a directory hierarchy that represents the animal classification system
 1. Create the necessary directories and files to make your hierarchy into valid Python packages
+1. Create only the package structure - you'll create the modules in later tasks

 **Hints:**
 - Think about how to represent the hierarchical relationship: animals → vertebrates → temperature regulation → specific classification → individual animals